Pass the Pigs

 Pass the Pigs is a commercial version of the dice game Pig, but using custom asymmetrical throwing dice, similar to shagai.
-It was created by David Moffatt and published by Recycled Paper Products as Pig Mania! in 1977.
+It was created by David Moffat and published by Recycled Paper Products as Pig Mania! in 1977.

 The publishing license was later sold to Milton Bradley and the game renamed Pass the Pigs.
 In 1992, publishing rights for North America were sold to Winning Moves Games USA, which acquired the game outright from David Moffat Enterprises in early 2017.

 Rules

 Each turn involves one player throwing two model pigs, each of which has a dot on one side.
 The player gains or loses points, or is eliminated from the game based on the way the pigs land.
 Each turn lasts until the player throwing either rolls the pigs in a way that wipes out their current turn score, wipes out their total game score, or decides to stop their turn, add their turn score to their total score and pass the pigs to the next player.
 The winner is the first player to reach a predetermined total score, usually 100 points.